North Carolina vs. Northern Iowa College Basketball Predictions & Picks - November 22

 North Carolina vs. Northern Iowa Predictions & Picks: Spread, Total - November 22

-Wednesday's game between the North Carolina Tar Heels (3-0) and Northern Iowa Panthers (1-2) squaring off at Imperial Arena has a projected final score of 78-70 (according to our computer prediction) in favor of North Carolina, who is listed as the favorite by our model.
-The game will tip off at 12:00 PM ET on November 22.
+Wednesday's contest at Imperial Arena has the North Carolina Tar Heels (3-0) matching up with the Northern Iowa Panthers (1-2) at 12:00 PM ET on November 22.
+Our computer prediction projects a 78-70 win for North Carolina, who are favored by our model.

-Based on our computer prediction, Northern Iowa projects to cover the 11.5-point spread in its matchup versus North Carolina.
-The total is listed at 147.5, and the two teams are projected to hit the over.
+According to our computer prediction, Northern Iowa is a good bet to cover the spread, which is currently listed at 11.5.
+The two sides are projected to exceed the 148.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!